 Finally, who can resist desert?
 Great news…you don’t have to!
 Grab a friend and choose one dessert between the two of you, that saves you half the calories!

-Speaking of gifts, give the gift of health to those you love, wether it’s the latest activity monitor, light weight running shoe or even my Ramona321 app with beginer, intermediate and advanced video program content to get you your Hollywood Body ( http://ramonabraganza.com/mobile-app/)
+Speaking of gifts, give the gift of health to those you love, whether it’s the latest activity monitor, light-weight running shoe or even my Ramona321 app with beginner, intermediate and advanced video program content to get your Hollywood Body (https://ramonabraganza.com/mobile-app/).

 As you prepare for parties and get-togethers remember my advice – Practice portion control, eat and drink in moderation and incorporate fitness into your daily schedule and you will remain on a healthy eating and lifestyle track that will follow you through to the New Year.